mrstein21/forum_node_socket/README.md

-# Express JS

-API Forum dengan Express dan Socket.IO
+# Forum API Socket.io

+Express JS Application use Socket.io, you can edit the database environtment at .env file and you can import forum.sql to your XAMPP

 ## Dokumentasi API

-untuk konfigurasi databasenya ada folder config\config.js

-Untuk dokumentasi API silahkan ambil file forum.postman_collection.json dan import ke postman Silahkan import juga data sqlnya